 During 2020 PHS established a new routine antenatal booking data collection (ABC).
 Numbers of pregnancies booked, and gestation at booking, based on ABC data are presented on the Scottish Pregnancy, Births and Neonatal Data (SPBAND) Dashboard.
-Official Statistics on numbers of pregnancies booked, gestation at booking, and smoking status, sourced from the Antenatal Booking Collection, are also published annually in the Antenatal Booking in Scotland publication.
+Official Statistics on numbers of pregnancies booked, gestation at booking, and smoking status, sourced from the Antenatal Booking Collection, are also published annually in the Antenatal Booking in Scotland publication (most recently in March 2025).

 ABC data is used to maintain a dynamic pregnancy cohort for linkage studies (the Scottish Linked Pregnancy and Baby Dataset, SLiPBD).
-SLiPBD is described in a data resource profile published earlier this year.
+More details on SLiPBD are given in a data resource profile.
 A similar dynamic pregnancy cohort was used (in the COVID-19 in Pregnancy in Scotland (COPS) study) to monitor COVID vaccine uptake in pregnant women and investigate the effect of COVID-19 infection (and COVID-19 vaccination) on outcomes for mothers and babies.
 SLiPBD is now allowing PHS to do studies on medicines use in pregnancy.
 SLiPBD data also allows us to estimate how many people were pregnant at a point in time and therefore eligible for antenatal screening and immunisations.

 PHS have created an expanded version 2 of the Antenatal Booking Collection (ABC2).
 We have also developed a Mother, Birth and Baby (MoBBa) dataset.
-MoBBa is intended to be deployed alongside the existing SMR02 to gather additional data on mothers, births and babies that is not included in SMR02.
-We plan to assess if ABC2 and MoBBa are fit-for-purpose by receiving one-off data transfers for each dataset.
-This has been delayed by us prioritising work to automate access to antenatal booking and neonatal care data.
-However, extraction scripts have now been prepared, we have developed an analytical plan and should receive data within the next couple of months.
+MoBBa is intended to be deployed alongside the existing SMR02 dataset to gather additional data on mothers, births and babies that is not included in SMR02.